ARM-software/secure-debug-manager/README.md

 Arm Development Studio integration
 ----------------------------------
 The ``arm_ds/`` directory contains a manifest.xml file along with the built libraries.
 The manifest file is used by Arm DS to load the SDC-600 debugger libraries for debug connections.
 The provided ``manifest.xml`` is for the reference library implementations in this package.
 The schema for the manifest file is described in ``sdm_manifest.xsd``.

+A demo of detecting and unlocking the Arm Secure Debug Channel using Arm Development Studio can be viewed [here](https://developer.arm.com/tools-and-software/embedded/arm-development-studio/learn/resources/media-articles/2019/04/sdc-600).

 Support
 -------